 Create a bag

-Arizona State University creates Banner bags as an eco-friendly replacement to single-use carrier bags.
+For banner recycling, Arizona State University creates Banner bags as an eco-friendly replacement to single-use carrier bags.
 The university first started to upcycle its banners into bags in 2010.
 This trend has been happening globally with a group in Pakistan “Miracles Trust” launching a campaign to recycle election banners.
 Jamaica has been making schoolbags and pencil cases for children.
 A group called LUPITA working with a team from university Del Valle De Mexico on Campus Texcoco, have made this a fashionable product and have sold over 5,000 items made out of PVC banner.
 PVC is a super durable material.
 It is an ideal material for manufacturing bags.
 PVC is waterproof and sturdy, meaning it will last a long-time and won’t break when carrying bulky goods.

 Photo by LUPITA WORKING WITH THE TEAM FROM UNIVERSIDAD DEL VALLE DE MÉXICO CAMPUS TEXCOCO